mpaviotti/mpaviotti.github.com/phd.markdown

 ---
 layout: page
 permalink: /phd-statement/
-title: Applying for a PhD
+title: So you want to get a PhD ...
 ---

 Getting a doctorate could be one of your **biggest life achievements** and the most amazing time of your life.
 This, provided you can actually make constant progress throughout and make it to the end of the line.
 Otherwise, it can turn